The X-shooter Spectral Library (XSL): Data Release 3: Merging the XSL spectra

 The combination of the global and the local interpolator uses the best characteristics of each in areas of the HR diagram where most desirable.
-For example, XSL has 40 M dwarf stars and 40 hot stars with $T_\mathrm{eff}>10\,000\,\mathrm{K}$; due to the use of polynomials, a global interpolator would produce unreliable spectra in these regions without extrapolation support (with added theoretical or semi-empirical spectra).
+For example, XSL has 40 M-dwarf stars and 40 hot stars with $T_\mathrm{eff}>10\,000\,\mathrm{K}$; due to the use of polynomials, a global interpolator would produce unreliable spectra in these regions without extrapolation support (with added theoretical or semi-empirical spectra).
 As the local interpolator averages stellar spectra in a box of parameters around the desired point, it works better in lower density regions of the HR diagram.
 However, a local interpolator is dependent on a smaller number of stars than a global interpolator, and hence issues in the spectra or in the parameter estimation of single stars are more likely to have an impact on the output spectrum, although the weight of these can be manually lowered.
+We ignore the metallicity parameter for stars $T_\mathrm{eff}$ < 4000~K and $T_\mathrm{eff}$ > 9000~K. In this range, the uncertainty in the metallicity is relatively large \citep{Arentsen2019} and the coverage of the XSL is low.

-A global interpolator is used with warm stars (4200--7000\,K) of which we have many, so individual stars have less weight and the output spectrum is less affected by problems in individual library spectra.
-A global interpolator assumes a smooth evolution of stellar spectra with stellar parameters, which is true on the main sequence and on the red giant branch, and thus produces smooth sequences of stellar spectra along an isochrone.
+A global interpolator is used with warm stars (4200--7000\,K), of which we have many, so individual stars have less weight and the output spectrum is less affected by problems in individual library spectra.
+A global interpolator assumes a smooth evolution of stellar spectra with stellar parameters, which is true on the main sequence and on the red giant branch, and thus it produces smooth sequences of stellar spectra along an isochrone.
 An overlap region between the different interpolation schemes, where spectra are generated by both methods and linearly combined, ensures a smooth transition from local to global interpolation scheme and vice versa.
 The exact parameter regions are given in Table \ref{tab:interp_parmaeter_ranges}.